AniList/submission-manual/docs/submissions.md

 > It then has both [anime](https://anilist.co/anime/2966/Ookami-to-Koushinryou/) and [manga](https://anilist.co/manga/33299/Ookami-to-Koushinryou/) adaptations announced.
 Both of these would be given the '**Light Novel**' source.
 >
 > Any further spin-offs and similar relations would also be sourced to the light novel.

+:::warning
+Just because earlier released entries are based on a source material, does not mean all subsequently released entries are.
+> The movie [Sword Art Online Movie: Ordinal Scale](https://anilist.co/anime/21403/Sword-Art-Online-Movie-Ordinal-Scale/) is a direct sequel to [Sword Art Online II](https://anilist.co/anime/20594/Sword-Art-Online-II/) and a direct prequel to [Sword Art Online: Alicization](https://anilist.co/anime/100182/Sword-Art-Online-Alicization/) however it is not based on any portion of the [Light Novel](https://anilist.co/manga/51479/Sword-Art-Online/) series.

 ### Country Of Origin